U.S. flag

 • Health Education (anticipatory guidance including child development, healthy lifestyles, and accident and disease prevention)

-At a minimum, diagnosis and treatment for defects in vision, including eyeglasses.
-Vision services must be provided according to a distinct periodicity schedule developed by the state and at other intervals as medically necessary.
+At a minimum, vision and hearing services include screening, diagnosis and treatment for defects in vision and hearing such as hearing aids and eyeglasses.
+Vision services must be provided according to a periodicity schedule and at other intervals as medically necessary.
 For additional information visit the Vision and Hearing Screening Services for Children & Adolescents page.

 Dental Services